|1||Peshawar, Khyber Pakhtunkhwa|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Multan air is currently 4 times above WHO exposure recommendation
+PM2.5 concentration in Multan is currently 8.8 times the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 116 US AQI